steveamaza/steveamaza.github.io/README.md

 Why I am doing this weird ass read.me file is because,
 * I am weird and awesome
 * I want to put this publicly so I will be held accountable, and more importantly
-* IT IS PART OF MY ASSIGNMENT :D
+* IT IS PART OF MY ASSIGNMENT :grin: